krazt/pls/docs/design_document.md

 The user input is not recognized.
 The program should print an error message to stderr.

+#### Action: Execute a command in the terminal

+The user wants to execute a command in the terminal.
+The program should generate the command and execute it in the terminal, asking the user for confirmation before executing it.

+#### Action: Get an answer that should be searched on the web

+The user wants to get an answer to a question.
+The program should generate a search query, search the web, and print the answer to stdout.

 #### Action: Chat

 The user wants to have a conversation.
-The program should generate a response to the user's input as if they were having a conversation.
+The program should generate a response to the user's input as if they were having a conversation, printing the response to stdout.

-#### Action: Print something to stdout
+#### Action: Generate text

 The user wants to generate some text.
 The program should generate the text and print it to stdout.

-#### Action: Execute a command in the terminal

-The user wants to execute a command in the terminal.
-The program should generate the command and execute it in the terminal, asking the user for confirmation before executing it.

 #### Action: Generate an image given a text description